Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Section 1.
 ASGC prefers that PhD Program department representatives serve for a full year-long term and that the transition to a new representative occurs between April and May.

 Section 2.
-ASGC prefers that Masters Program department representatives serve for a full academic year-long term that new representatives attend the first meeting of the academic year.
+ASGC prefers that Master’s Program department representatives serve for a full academic year-long term and that new representatives attend the first meeting of the academic year.

 Section 3.
 Outgoing department representatives are encouraged to attend the first meeting after the transition occurs to ensure consistency, if available.